asagi4/comfyui-prompt-control/README.md

 - Prompt masking with cutoff
 - SDXL parameters

-If you find prompt scheduling inconvenient, `PCEncodeSingle` can be used as a drop-in replacement for `CLIPTextEncode` to get everything else.
+If you find prompt scheduling inconvenient, `PCTextEncode` can be used as a drop-in replacement for `CLIPTextEncode` to get everything else.

 [This example workflow](workflows/example.json?raw=1) implements a two-pass workflow illustrating most scheduling features.